demisto/content/Packs/HelloWorld/Playbooks/playbook-Handle_Hello_World_Alert_README.md

 This is playbook that will handle the alerts coming from Hello World service

 ## Dependencies
-This playbook uses the following sub-playbooks, integrations, and scripts.
+This playbook uses the following sub-playbooks, integrations, and scripts Test Cortex XSOAR.

 ### Sub-playbooks
 This playbook does not use any sub-playbooks.